ebotbesong/ebotbesong/README.md

 - 👀 I’m interested in frontier engineering and science.
 - 🌱 I’m currently learning to make change on a global scale
 - 💞️ I’m always looking to collaborate with other researchers around the world
-- 📫 You can reach me through ebotbesong@gmail.com
+- 📫 You can reach via ebotbesong@gmail.com

 <!---
 ebotbesong/ebotbesong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.